obsidian-tasks-group/obsidian-tasks/resources/sample_vaults/Tasks-Demo/Manual Testing/Regular Expression Searches.md

 - [ ] Work out how to prevent `path regex matches /a/b/c/d/` from confusingly only searching `path regex matches /a/`.
 - [ ] Add regex support to `tag`/`tags` filter.
 - [ ] Specific error message if there are no `/` at beginning and end of query - I'm finding it really easy to forget to include these.
+- [ ] Include the problem line in the error message.